-Trusting another to watch them for an hour, the first time they crawl, their first steps, the first day of pre-school, start of kindergarten, first time sleeping away from home – on and on the goodbyes go.
+Trusting another to watch them for an hour, their first crawl and first steps, the first day of pre-school, start of kindergarten, first time sleeping away from home, on and on the goodbyes go.

 The initial time that my younger son and then daughter went off to a weeklong, overnight summer camp – those were big goodbyes.
 And, of course, taking my oldest to college for the very first time, that was the biggest goodbye yet.
 Somehow my body was able to produce tears the whole four hour drive back home.
 Just when I thought there weren’t any left, they would start flowing down my cheeks once again.

-I can’t wait to someday ask God why He created our maternal instinct for our children to be so strong and powerful, with Him knowing that one day we have to just open our arms wide and let them go.
+I can’t wait to someday ask God why He created our maternal instinct to be so strong and powerful, with His complete knowledge that one day we have to just open our arms wide and let them go.

 As much as my heart hurts right now, what an incredible blessing that we have a pre-teen, a teenager and a young adult that we can call “ours” and whom we love to spend time with, and they with us.

-I can look back on all the great memories of their childhoods with sadness for wanting that time back, or I can look back with such gratitude for what was and what is still to come.
+I can look back on all the great memories of their childhoods with sadness for wanting more time, or I can look back with such gratitude for what was and what is still to come.

 We still have the blessing of our youngest at home and she and I begin a new chapter as we start homeschooling for the first time, next week.
 I can’t wait to spend so much time each and every day with my daughter, to learn and grow and to share life right alongside her.
 What can I say?
 I love that girl like crazy.